GIT13Olena/Portfolio-react-project/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# The project was started on my own template react project, which is published in my repositories

 ## Available Scripts